dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-features.md

 :::

 The dbt Cloud [integrated development environment (IDE)](/docs/get-started/develop-in-the-cloud) allows you to build, test, run, and version control your dbt projects directly from your browser.
-The IDE is the fastest and most reliable way to deploy dbt, and provides a real-time editing and execution environment for your dbt project -- no command line required.
+The IDE is the fastest and most reliable way to deploy dbt, and provides a real-time editing and execution environment for your dbt project &mdash; no command line required.
 Anyone can use the IDE, from new dbt developers to seasoned practitioners.

 With the Cloud IDE, you can: